Gullfaks oil field

 Gullfaks is an oil and gas field in the Norwegian sector of the North Sea operated by Equinor.
 It was discovered in 1978, in block 34/10, at a water depth of 130-230 meters.
 The initial recoverable reserve is 2.1 Goilbbl, and the remaining recoverable reserve in 2004 is 234 Moilbbl.
 This oil field reached peak production in 2001 at 180000 oilbbl/d.
 It has satellite fields Gullfaks South, Rimfaks, Skinfaks and Gullveig.

+In November 2022, the Hywind Tampen floating offshore wind farm started supplying power to the Gullfaks platforms.